YongqiDong/YongqiDong.github.io/_pages/research.md

 <br/>

 ## Big Data Analytics for Spatial-temporal Pattern Mining in Shared Mobility
-* **An Empirical Study on Travel Patterns of Internet Based Ride-Sharing** ([Published on TR_C](https://doi.org/10.1016/j.trc.2017.10.022))<br/>
+* **An Empirical Study on Travel Patterns of Internet Based Ride-Sharing** ([Published in TR_C](https://doi.org/10.1016/j.trc.2017.10.022))<br/>
   - On-demand ride-sharing is quite different from taxi<br/>
   - In Beijing, on the macrocosmic level, on-demand ride-sharing mainly serves as an approach for home-work commuting<br/>
-  - Internet-based on-demand ride-sharing drivers intend to make longer trips than taxi, and detour further to pick up passengers than hitchhike drivers<br/>
+  - Internet-based on-demand ride-sharing drivers intend to make longer trips than taxis, and detour further to pick up passengers than hitchhike drivers<br/>
 **Regarding Individual Behavior Patterns of Ride-sharing Drivers**
     - Two different categories are identified: the home-work commuting drivers and the random commuting drivers;
     - Counterintuitively, the home-work commuting ones account for only a small part of the total drivers
-    - There is high probability to be classified into the home-work commuting category when less trips are served by the specific driver
+    - There is a high probability of being classified into the home-work commuting category when fewer trips are served by the specific driver
     - Results support and are in line with policy-making

 <div align="center">